Drag13/perfrunner/packages/perfrunner-cli/readme.md

 perfrunner-cli drag13@github.io
 ```

-You also can specify exact charts you want to see:
+You also can specify the exact charts you want to see:

 ```cmd
 perfrunner-cli drag13@github.io --reporter basic entries marks metrics size